Panhard 178: Production

 The final assembly and painting of the armoured cars took place in the Panhard & Levassor factory at the Avenue d'Ivry in the 13th arrondissement of Paris.
-There however, only the automotive parts and lesser fittings were built in: the armoured hull was in its entirety prefabricated by forges serving as subcontractors.
-At first the main supplying company was Batignolles-Châtillon at Nantes, that could supply a maximum of about twenty per month; in 1940 the forge at Firminy became dominant.
-Likewise the turret, fitted with its armament by the Atelier de construction de Rueil (ARL) was as such again made by subcontractors, mainly the Société française de constructions mécaniques (or "Cail") at Denain.
-Production of the turrets tended to trail behind that of the hulls; on 1 September 1939 this order backlog had grown to 35; that there was little hope of solving this problem is shown by the production planned on 28 October 1939 for the spring of 1940: fifty hulls as against forty turrets per month.
+There, however, only the automotive parts and lesser fittings were built in: the armoured hull was in its entirety prefabricated by forges serving as subcontractors.
+At first, the main supplying company was Batignolles-Châtillon at Nantes, which could supply a maximum of about twenty per month; in 1940, the forge at Firminy became dominant.
+Likewise the turret, fitted with its armament by the Atelier de construction de Rueil (ARL), was made by subcontractors, mainly the Société française de constructions mécaniques (or "Cail") at Denain.
+Turret production tended to trail behind that of the hulls; on 1 September 1939, this order backlog had grown to 35; that there was little hope of solving this problem is shown by the production planned on 28 October 1939 for the spring of 1940: fifty hulls as against forty turrets per month.

-At the time of acceptance in 1934, already fifteen had been decided to be ordered on 25 April 1934 and fifteen more on 20 May at a price of ₣ 275,000 per hull, more expensive than a French light infantry tank of the period.
+At the time of acceptance in 1934, it had already been decided to order fifteen on 25 April 1934 and fifteen more on 20 May at a price of ₣ 275,000 per hull, more expensive than a French light infantry tank of the period.
 The actual orders were made on 1 January and 29 April 1935 respectively, and the notification sent on 27 May, with a planned delivery between January and March 1936.
 Due to strikes, the first vehicles of these orders were only delivered from 2 February 1937 onwards; nineteen had been produced by April, the last delivered in November.
-The two first orders together can be seen as a separate preseries of thirty, that differed slightly in many details from later produced vehicles.
+The two first orders together can be seen as a separate preseries of thirty, differing slightly in many details from later produced vehicles.

 A third order for eighty vehicles was made on 15 September 1935 but only notified on 11 August 1937.
 They were scheduled to be delivered between January and July 1938, but due to strikes and delays in the production of the turrets, the actual dates were 24 June 1938 and 10 February 1939.